-Get a ballpark estimate for different nonprofit insurances.
+Get a ballpark estimate for different types of nonprofit insurance.

-This page provides the minimum annual premium costs at NIA for different types of insurances that nonprofits get.
+This page provides the minimum annual premium costs at NIA for different types of nonprofit insurance.

 Insured by NIA: